-Gout: a type of arthritis caused by the build-up of uric acid which causes sudden, sometimes excruciating joint pain most commonly affecting the big toe but sometimes other joints such as the knee.
+A type of arthritis caused by the build-up of uric acid which causes sudden, sometimes excruciating joint pain most commonly affecting the big toe but sometimes other joints such as the knee.
 Pain typically flares up in the middle of the night and an episode can last for a couple of days to a couple of weeks.
 Eating too much red meat and drinking too much alcohol are known risk factors.3

-- Tendonitis: inflammation of tendons can cause pain between the kneecap and shin, with swelling and inflammation.
+Inflammation of tendons can cause pain between the kneecap and shin, with swelling and inflammation.
 While this often results from a sports injury, it is not helped by putting extra pressure on the tendons if you are carrying extra weight.
 The pain typically feels worse when you move, particularly walking uphill or up stairs.4

-- Rheumatoid arthritis: an inflammatory autoimmune condition where the immune system attacks healthy joint tissue (synovial lining).
+An inflammatory autoimmune condition where the immune system attacks healthy joint tissue (synovial lining).
 It typically causes throbbing pain and stiffness in the joints which is characteristically worse in the mornings or after a period of inactivity.6

 Some of these conditions will eventually clear up on their own but all are significantly improved by losing weight.

 Overeating increases inflammation in the body.7 The more weight you are carrying, the more fat cells you have which release a type of protein-based immune substances (cytokines) which accumulate to cause inflammation.
 This inflammatory process is implicated in almost all chronic conditions, including arthritis.
-Unfortunately, getting little or no exercise and having a high calorie diet containing too much sugar, processed or fast food and 'bad' fats - appears to promote inflammation, partly through effects on the liver.
+Unfortunately, getting little or no exercise and having a high-calorie diet containing too much sugar, processed or fast food and 'bad' fats - appears to promote inflammation, partly through effects on the liver.

 Foods known to trigger the release of cytokines include sugar (in biscuits, pastries, sweets, breakfast cereals), saturated fats (found in cheese, crisps, processed meat products, red meat), trans fats (in fast food, processed food, biscuits, pastries and some margarines) and refined carbohydrates (white bread, white rice, potatoes, chips).